MaggieJian/Final-AI-Coursework/README.md

 # Surface Classification of Urban Cities using IRIS and Sentinel-2 Data

 The purpose of this project is to explore the effectiveness of IRIS (Intelligently Reinforced Image Segmentation) for surface classification using an urban setting.
-It creates semi-supervised classified imagery that aims to differentiate green spaces from urban walkways/buildings/etc. in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS in comparison to supervised/unsupervised ML methods.
-The project can be used for a wide range of applications that can make surface classification more efficient.
+It creates semi-supervised classified imagery that aims to differentiate green spaces from urban walkways/buildings/etc., in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS in comparison to supervised/unsupervised ML methods.
+The project can be used for a wide range of applications that require more efficient surface classifications.
 Future applications include the aerial monitoring of urban spaces to understand how they change and wear over time.

 The result summarised: semi-supervised learning produced a more accurate [x value] than the supervised/unsupervised ML method of surface classification.